-- Shares of Sumitomo SHI FW Energie B.V. ¥23,444 million - Shares of Lafert S.p.A. ¥25,035 million - 2) Information which is helpful to understand the details of accounting estimates
+- Shares of Lafert S.p.A. \quad \text{\fomalian} 25,035 million - (2) Information which is helpful to understand the details of accounting estimates

 For stocks, etc. that have no market price, the Company uses acquisition cost as the balance sheet amount.
 When the actual price drops significantly due to a deterioration in the financial condition of the issuing company of the stocks, a considerable reduction of the amount will be made, and the valuation difference is treated as a loss for the current fiscal year (impairment treatment), except for cases where recoverability is supported by sufficient evidence.

-As for the stocks of Sumitomo SHI FW Energie B.V. and Lafert S.p.A., we have assessed the actual price that reflects the excess earning power of both companies on the basis of the business plan based on external data, estimated market shares, etc., as described in "8.
-Material Accounting Estimates" in the "Notes Regarding Important Basic Matters for Preparing Consolidated Financial Statements" in the "Notes to Consolidated Financial Statements."
-As a result, no significant drop in actual price was observed for both companies.
+As for the stock of Lafert S.p.A., we have assessed the stock's actual price that reflects the excess earning power of the company at the end of the fiscal year under review on the basis of the business plan based on published data of external institutions, such as projected growth rates of the industrial motor market, and respective estimated market shares, etc., as described in "Notes Regarding Accounting Estimates" in the "Notes to Consolidated Financial Statements."
+As a result, no significant drop in actual price was observed for the company.
 Therefore, we used acquisition cost as the balance sheet amount.
 However, if there is a significant drop in the actual price due to unpredictable changes in the business environment, etc. in the future, we may record a loss on valuation in the statements for the following fiscal year.

-- (2) Estimate of total construction cost for the performance obligations to be fulfilled over a certain period of time - 1) Amount recorded in the financial statements for the fiscal year under review
+2. Estimate of total construction cost for the performance obligations to be fulfilled over a certain period of time

+(1) Amount recorded on the financial statements for the fiscal year under review

-Construction revenue (sales) for the performance obligations to be fulfilled over a certain period of time as part of the sales of \(\frac{4}{2}31,478\) million on the statement of income for the fiscal year under review is as follows.
+Construction revenue (sales) for the performance obligations to be fulfilled over a certain period of time as part of the net sales of \(\frac{\xema}{221,864}\) million on the statement of income for the fiscal year under review is as follows.

-Construction revenue (sales) for the performance obligations to be fulfilled over a certain period of time: \pm 72,927 million
+Construction revenue (sales) for the performance obligations to be fulfilled over a certain period of time: ¥43,644 million

-2) Information which is helpful to understand the details of accounting estimates
+(2) Information which is helpful to understand the details of accounting estimates

-Notes are omitted since the information is described in the "Notes Regarding Important Basic Matters for Preparing Consolidated Financial Statements, "8.
-Material Accounting Estimates" in the "Notes to Consolidated Financial Statements."
+Notes are omitted since the information is described in "Notes Regarding Accounting Estimates" in the "Notes to Consolidated Financial Statements."